mcosovic/JuliaGrid.jl/docs/src/powerFlow/solution.md

 ---

 ## DC Power Flow Solution
-Function receives the composite type `PowerSystem`, and returns the composite type `Result`.
+The function receives the composite type `PowerSystem`, and returns the composite type `Result`.
 ```@docs
 dcPowerFlow
 ```